Skip to content

 During the leg press exercise, the primary muscles engaged include the quadriceps (front of your thighs), hamstrings (back of the thighs), and gluteal muscles [1].
 Proper form ensures these muscles are optimally activated, preventing strain on your lower back and knee joints.

-How To Use a Leg Press Machine: Foot Placement and Variations
+How to Use a Leg Press Machine: Leg Press Variations

 Leg Press Machine Foot Placement and Variations